moov-io/customers/docs/CONFIGURATION.md

 - `DOCUMENTS_BUCKET`: The name of the bucket to use.
 Must be created outside of Customers if using a cloud provider.
 Make sure proper access and encryption controls are setup on this bucket to prevent exposure or unauthorized access.
 Example: `./storage/` (For `file` type backends or `moov-customers-storage` for GCP/GCS)
 - `DOCUMENTS_PROVIDER`: Provider name which determines which of the following environmental variables are used to initialize Customer's persistence.

+- `DOCUMENTS_SECRET_PROVIDER`: Provider name which determines which of the following environmental variables are used to initialize Customer's persistence.
+Defaults to [local filesystem storage](#local-filesystem-storage).

 ##### AWS S3 Storage

 For more information see the [Go Cloud Development Kit docs for s3blob](https://godoc.org/gocloud.dev/blob/s3blob).
 Use `CLOUD_PROVIDER=aws` to read the following environmental variables: